This is from a meeting with Mr Adie on Wednesday 9 November 1983.

 “It gives us a glimpse the mystery of heredity, of the operation of the genes, how far one son can be like the father, and other children can be unlike their father.
 If nothing else, there is evidence that the influence goes on in the genes.
 But there is more than that.
 They live even more in their influences and example.”

-“And this kind of contemplation or thought or feeling of influence doesn’t correspond to my ordinary everyday ideas at all.
+“This kind of contemplation, this level of thought and feeling of influence doesn’t correspond to my ordinary everyday ideas at all.
 It has a special quality.”

 Part Two